·Research

 [1] evaluated frontier coding agents on 898 real-world exploitation instances drawn from OSS-Fuzz, Google's V8 engine, and the Linux kernel.
 Each instance ships with a proof-of-vulnerability input that triggers a bug; the agent's task is to extend that input into a working exploit that achieves unauthorized code execution.
 Under conditions where deployment-time safety filters were disabled through structured-access programs, Anthropic's Claude Mythos Preview produced working exploits on 157 instances, and OpenAI's GPT-5.5 on 120, within a two-hour time budget per task.
 With standard system-level mitigations enabled, success rates dropped substantially but did not approach zero: 25 userspace, 17 V8, and 3 kernel successes for Mythos Preview; 10 userspace, 3 V8, and 8 kernel successes for GPT-5.5.
 The kernel results are the most diagnostic.
 Kernel exploitation requires reasoning about shared heap layout under concurrent process noise, race-condition timing, and build-specific behavior, properties that previously required years of human specialization to develop fluency in.

 The authors are explicit that this is a capability-elicitation study under controlled conditions, and the methodological caveats matter: deployment-time content filters were disabled for the measurement, prompts were tuned per agent, and some failures may reflect alignment-driven refusals rather than capability limits.
-We take the objective claim, that frontier agents produce working exploits on a non-trivial fraction of real-world memory-safety vulnerabilities including under standard mitigations, as load-bearing for the argument here.
-The point is not the specific success rate; the point is that the success rate is not zero, and that the trend in capability is unambiguous.
+The objective finding needed here is narrower: frontier agents produced working exploits on real-world memory-safety vulnerabilities, including under standard mitigations.
+The exact success rate does not affect the architectural argument.

 CAI Attack/Defense